 When the iPad was first released, Jobs was asked how much his kids loved it.

 His response?
 "They haven't used it".
 He went on to say "We limit how much technology our kids use at home.”
 See more on that story in this great piece by the New York Times.

-The vital ways the benefits of limiting screen time affect ADD & ADHD
+The vital ways cutting screen time affects ADD & ADHD

 I have an earlier blog post that addresses the ADD & ADHD issue and a new study.